-Several students and the advocacy group Elis for Rachael filed a federal class action lawsuit Wednesday in a Connecticut court alleging that the Ivy League institution unfairly treats students struggling with their mental health and has failed to modify its policies to accommodate them.
+Several students and the advocacy group Elis for Rachael filed a federal lawsuit Wednesday in Connecticut alleging that the Ivy League institution unfairly treats students struggling with their mental health and that it has failed to modify its policies to accommodate them.

-One student, Alicia Abramson, said in the lawsuit that she was struggling with depression and was forced to withdraw in October 2019 during her sophomore year because Yale’s policy does not allow students to attend part-time, which would have given her the time she needed to continue school and tend to her mental health.
+A student, Alicia Abramson, said in the lawsuit, which seeks class action status, that she was struggling with depression and was forced to withdraw in October 2019, during her sophomore year, because Yale's policy does not allow students to attend part time, which would have given her the time she needed to continue school and tend to her mental health.

-Another student, Hannah Neves, alleged that school officials “encouraged” her to withdraw during her junior year after she was hospitalized following an overdose of aspirin, the suit says.
-Neves, who battled depression, said that the dean of her residential college, Surjit K. Chandhoke, Yale psychiatrist Heather Paxton, and mental health and counseling director Paul Hoffman visited her in the hospital and told her that it would “look bad” if she was withdrawn involuntarily.
+Another student, Hannah Neves, alleged that school officials "encouraged" her to withdraw during her junior year after she was hospitalized following an overdose of aspirin, the suit says.
+Neves, who had depression, said the dean of her residential college, Surjit K. Chandhoke; Yale psychiatrist Heather Paxton; and mental health and counseling director Paul Hoffman visited her in the hospital and told her it would "look bad" if she was withdrawn involuntarily.

-The officials never discussed alternate accommodations with her that would have allowed her to stay at Yale while she sought mental health treatment, the lawsuit says.
-Chandhoke, Paxton, and Hoffman are not named as defendants in the lawsuit and could not immediately be reached on Thursday for comment.
+The officials never discussed alternative accommodations with her that would have allowed her to stay at Yale while she sought mental health treatment, the lawsuit says.
+Chandhoke, Paxton and Hoffman, who are not named as defendants, could not immediately be reached for comment Thursday.

-While Yale declined to discuss specific allegations outlined in the suit, the school on Thursday said its policies are designed to protect the health and safety of students and it has made changes in recent years to simplify the process for those returning from a medical withdrawal.
+While Yale declined to discuss specific allegations in the suit, it said Thursday that its policies are designed to protect the health and safety of students and that it has made changes in recent years to simplify the process for people returning from medical withdrawals.